-APW 01: The ANSP shall have a formal policy on the use of APW consistent with the operational concept and safety management system applied to avoid ambiguity about the role and purpose of APW.
+APM 01: The ANSP shall have a formal policy on the use of APM consistent with the operational concept and safety management system applied to avoid ambiguity about the role and purpose of APM.

-APW 02: The ANSP shall assign to one or more staff, as appropriate, the responsibility for overall management of APW.
+APM 02: The ANSP shall assign to one or more staff, as appropriate, the responsibility for overall management of APM.

-GUIDANCE: Despite the fact that developing an APW may appear as a purely technical exercise, it is of paramount importance that the system is fit for the purposes of the specific operational context and consistent with the safety policy established inside the ANSP.
+GUIDANCE: Despite the fact that developing an APM may appear as a purely technical exercise, it is of paramount importance that the system is fit for the purposes of the specific operational context and consistent with the safety policy established inside the ANSP.
 In all ANSP organisations an adequate flow of information between engineering and operational staff is constantly required, especially in the tuning and validation phases.

-APW-03: The ANSP shall ensure that all controllers concerned are given specific APW training and are assessed as competent for the use of the relevant APW system.
+APM-03: The ANSP shall ensure that all controllers concerned are given specific APM training and are assessed as competent for the use of the relevant APM system.

-APW-04: Local instructions concerning use of APW shall specify, inter alia:
+APM-04: Local instructions concerning use of APM shall specify, inter alia:

-a) the types of flight (GAT/OAT, IFR/VFR, etc.) which are eligible for generation of alerts;
+- a) the types of flight (GAT/OAT, IFR/VFR, etc.) which are eligible for generation of alerts;

-- b) the volumes of airspace within which APW is implemented; - c) the method of displaying the APW to the controller; - d) in general terms, the parameters for generation of alerts as well as alert warning time; - e) procedures for and methods of defining and activating/deactivating volumes of airspace; - f) the volumes of airspace within which APW can be selectively inhibited and the conditions under which this will be permitted; - g) conditions under which specific alerts may be inhibited for individual flights; and - h) procedures applicable in respect of volumes of airspace or flights for which APW or specific alerts have been inhibited.
+- b) the runways for which APM is implemented; - c) the method of displaying the APM to the controller; - d) in general terms, the parameters for generation of alerts as well as alert warning time; - e) the runways for which APM can be selectively inhibited and the conditions under which this will be permitted as well as applicable procedures; - f) conditions under which APM alerts may be inhibited for individual flights as well as applicable procedures.

-APW 05: In the event an alert is generated in respect of a controlled flight, the controller shall without delay assess the situation and if necessary take action to ensure that the required spacing to that airspace volume will not be infringed or will be restored.
-If that is not possible the controller shall take action to mitigate the consequences of the unauthorised penetration.
+APM-05: In the event an alert is generated in respect of a controlled flight, the controller shall without delay assess the situation and if necessary the flight shall be given appropriate instructions to avoid terrain.